Yuriysteam/yuriysteam.github.io/_posts/2019-10-16-overwatch-nintendo-switch.md

 tags: people
 ---

-These recommendations for playing in docked mode with joy-cone grip.
+These recommendations for playing in docked mode with joy-con grip.
 I have been trying to get as close as possible to Splatoon 2 feeling.

 <span class="p800"><img src="/assets/images/lazy.png" alt="joy-cones controller settings in Overwatch for Nintendo Switch" data-echo="/blog_img/posts/ow1.jpeg"></span>